ROS2 Plugin

 and the AimRT Msg name is pb:aaa.bbb.ccc

-, the resulting ROS2 Topic value will be test_topic/pb_3Aaaa_2Ebbb_2Eccc
+, the final ROS2 Topic value will be test_topic/pb_3Aaaa_2Ebbb_2Eccc

 .
-The specific value will also be printed when the ros2_plugin starts.
+The exact value is also printed when the ros2_plugin starts.

--type Channel backend can be used to establish a Channel link with native ROS2 nodes, enabling AimRT’s compatibility with ROS2.
+-type Channel backend can be used to open up the Channel link with native ROS2 nodes, thereby achieving AimRT compatibility with ROS2.